 - Immediately call for assistance if they are a victim of or witness workplace violence.
 If alone, call for 9-1-1 police assistance, followed by a call to your supervisor.
-If working in a group, call the supervisor or co-worker. - EMERGENCY PHONE NUMBERS shall be posted at all worksites.
+If working in a crew, call the supervisor. - EMERGENCY PHONE NUMBERS shall be posted at all worksites.